iav0207/advent-of-code/2023/day_01/README.md

 Spec https://adventofcode.com/2023/day/1

-Desc Reading digits from strings (even if they are written as words).
+Desc Reading digits from strings.
+Even if they are written as words.

 Execution